MachineGunLearning/Project/README.md

 4. Allow Google Drive Stream access to your Google Account

-5. Copy the code displayed, paste it in the text box as shown below, and press Enter

-colab import drive
+5. Copy the code displayed, paste it in the text box as shown below, and press Enter colab import drive

-Once the Drive is mounted, you’ll get the message “Mounted at /content/drive”, and you’ll be able to browse through the contents of your Drive from the file-explorer pane.
+Once the Drive is mounted, you’ll get the message **“Mounted at /content/drive”**, and you’ll be able to browse through the contents of your Drive from the file-explorer pane.

-You can then access the dataset as usual:
+Now you can interact with your Google Drive as if it was a folder. :
 `accessing = "write the path to de folder here"`

 Exampel from the model: